greenwyrt/plover2CAT/README.md

   - timestamped paper tape
   - creation and loading of transcript-specific dictionaries for each transcript

-- audiovisual synchonization and recording
+- media (audio/video) synchonization and recording

 - captioning features such as:
   - separate window to display captions